Diegovano/pathfinder/README.md

 ### Software

-All software files, this includes Python prototyping, and `C` code for execution on NIOS.
+All software files, this includes Python prototyping, `C` code for execution on NIOS.

 ## Commit Messages